Community Diabetes Service

 The Community Diabetes Service was established in 2010 to provide a Tier 3 diabetes service to patients of practices across the Royal Borough of Kingston.

 We deliver specialist care for patients with Type I and Type II Diabetes over and above that which is normally delivered in General Practice.

 We work closely with our colleagues at Kingston Hospital, and Mark Spring, Consultant Endocrinologist provides direct clinical supervision for the service.

-Your GP can refer you directly in to this service and you will typically be seen within four to six weeks.
+Your GP can refer you directly to this service, and you will typically be seen within four to six weeks.

 Services we offer include:

 Review and improvement of Type 1 and Type 2 Diabetes Control

 Review of blood results, including blood glucose monitoring

 Review of diabetes medication and adjustment where required